Cirkit Designer Logo

 Introduction

 The TDA2822M is a low-power audio amplifier manufactured by DAOKI.
 It is a dual-channel (stereo) amplifier designed for use in portable audio devices, radios, and other low-power audio applications.
-This component is ideal for applications requiring compact size, low power consumption, and reliable performance.
-Its ability to operate with a low supply voltage makes it suitable for battery-powered devices.
+This component is ideal for battery-powered devices due to its low power consumption and ability to operate at low voltages.
+The TDA2822M is compact, reliable, and easy to integrate into various audio circuits.

 Explore Projects Built with Amplifier